 7. Avoid Misleading Claims – The Company will avoid misleading or unsubstantiated environmental claims in relation to wood product suppliers.

 8. Management Structure – The Company has appointed a Director to be responsible for the implementation of this policy and will ensure that environmental issues relevant to the policy are discussed regularly at the highest level of management.
 The Company will ensure that all employees associated with timber purchasing, are encouraged to act in accordance with this policy and are given appropriate education and training to do so if required.

 10. Continuous Improvement – The Company will define its own programmes, and establish its own objectives and targets, to achieve continuous improvement in environmental performance in accordance with this policy.
-We are proud to say that over 70% of our products now in stock are either FSC ® (FSC-C004183) & PEFC (PEFC /16-37-137) Certified.
+We are proud that all our core range of timber products are either FSC ® (FSC-C004183) & PEFC (PEFC /16-37-137) Certified.

-11. Recycling – The Company sends ALL its waste wood to be recycled and the Company will try to buy recycled wood products where possible.
+11. Recycling – The Company sends waste wood and packaging to be recycled and the Company will try to buy recycled wood products where possible.